Hard-Shell Vibrators

 A good tip is Get in the habit of taking your batteries out of the vibrator each time your finished using it.
 If you leave the batteries in the vibe may turn on to a very low speed (or you may leave it on low without knowing it) and this can both burn out the motor and make for some embarrassing moments.

-»>take it from an experienced user, vibes have the annoying habit of switching one when you least expect it.
+»>take it from an experienced user, vibes have the annoying habit of switching one when you least expect it, at the most inopportune times~like your Mother over lunch, or the local parish priest dropping in for visit.
 MissBonnie

 Also, if you leave your vibrator alone for extended periods with the batteries in, they can corrode and leak into the battery case destroying your vibrator.